Vesss/First-Milestone-Project/README.md

 Luckily, not only did it later help in solving the issue of creating the collapsable burger button for smaller devices, but it also provided my website with nicer-looking buttons.

-- The buttons navigation has two horizontal line elements ( <hr /> ) surrounding it on top and bottom.
+- The buttons navigation has two horizontal line elements surrounding it on top and bottom.
 They are outside of the navigation element - they are separate elements.
 The horizontal line elements' purpose is purely cosmetic - the enhance and improve the design.

 - The navigation buttons allow the user to go to any of the pages on the website.